losewinner/LLVM/llvm/docs/LangRef.rst

       %m = @llvm.experimental.get.alias.lane.mask(%ptrA, %ptrB, %elementSize, %writeAfterRead)

 This can, for example, be emitted by the loop vectorizer in which case ``%ptrA`` is a pointer that is read from within the loop, and ``%ptrB`` is a pointer that is stored to within the loop.
 If the difference between these pointers is less than the vector factor, then they overlap (alias) within a loop iteration.
 An example is if ``%ptrA`` is 20 and ``%ptrB`` is 23 with a vector factor of 8, then lanes 3, 4, 5, 6 and 7 of the vector loaded from ``%ptrA`` share addresses with lanes 0, 1, 2, 3, 4 and 5 from the vector stored to at ``%ptrB``.
-An alias mask of these two pointers should be <1, 1, 1, 0, 0, 0, 0, 0> so that only the non-overlapping lanes are loaded and stored.
-This operation allows many loops to be vectorised when it would otherwise be unsafe to do so.

-To account for the fact that only a subset of lanes have been operated on in an iteration, the loop's induction variable should be incremented by the popcount of the mask rather than the vector factor.

-This mask ``%m`` can e.g. be used in masked load/store instructions.

 Examples: